pivot-access-ltd/bma-offline-docs/src/controllers.md

 Most of the functionality of MAAS is contained in a series of controllers.
 There are two basic types: a region controller and one or more rack controllers.
 The region controller deals with operator requests, while the rack controller(s) provides high-bandwidth services to the individual machines.
 In essence, the region controller interacts with the user, while the rack controllers manage the bare metal.

-rad-begin /deb/2.9/cli
 [note]
-Note that both region and rack controllers can be scaled out, as well as made [highly available](/t/high-availability/2692).
+Note that both region and rack controllers can be scaled out, as well as made [highly available](/t/high-availability/nnnn).
 [/note]
-rad-end

-rad-begin /deb/2.9/ui
-[note]
-Note that both region and rack controllers can be scaled out, as well as made [highly available](/t/high-availability/2693).
-[/note]
-rad-end

-rad-begin /deb/3.0/cli
-[note]
-Note that both region and rack controllers can be scaled out, as well as made [highly available](/t/high-availability/3947).
-[/note]
-rad-end

-rad-begin /deb/3.0/ui
-[note]
-Note that both region and rack controllers can be scaled out, as well as made [highly available](/t/high-availability/3948).
-[/note]
-rad-end

-rad-begin /snap/2.9/cli
-[note]
-Note that both region and rack controllers can be scaled out, as well as made [highly available](/t/high-availability/2686).
-[/note]
-rad-end

-rad-begin /snap/2.9/ui
-[note]
-Note that both region and rack controllers can be scaled out, as well as made [highly available](/t/high-availability/2687).
-[/note]
-rad-end

-rad-begin /snap/3.0/cli
-[note]
-Note that both region and rack controllers can be scaled out, as well as made [highly available](/t/high-availability/3945).
-[/note]
-rad-end

-rad-begin /snap/3.0/ui
-[note]
-Note that both region and rack controllers can be scaled out, as well as made [highly available](/t/high-availability/3946).
-[/note]
-rad-end

 #### Four questions you might have: